NeuroJSON/jdata/JData_specification.md

 special matrix.
 The currently supported `"shapeid"` values include

-* `"diag"`: a diagonal matrix, can be a non-square matrix (optional `param1` defines the length of the diagonal elements, must be less than the smallest value in the `_ArraySize_` vector)
+* `"diag"`: a diagonal matrix, can be a non-square matrix (optional `param1` defines the length of the diagonal elements, must not be more than the smallest value in the `_ArraySize_` vector)
 * `"upper"`: an upper triangular (square) matrix (2-D only)
 * `"lower"`: a lower triangular (square) matrix (2-D only)